hanqiao59/1800_202530_BBY025/README.md

 ## Contributors

 - Hanqiao - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
 Fun fact: Loves solving Rubik's Cubes in under a minute.
-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.
+- Hezekiah - BCIT CST Student.
+Stares at logical errors blankly while coding.
+Plays piano.
 - Minh Ngoc Ngo - BCIT CST Student with an interest in game development and likes to go outside sometimes.
 Hates socializing.

 ---